-Ideally, React.js's functional components would be pure functions that operate only on data passed through the props parameter.
+Ideally, React's function components would be pure functions that operate only on data passed through the props parameter.
 Alas, a component might sometimes need to consume a shared, global state.
-In this case, React.js implements the context provider to share global data with a tree of child components.
+In this case, React implements the context provider to share global data with a tree of child components.

 The context provider wraps the child components, and we can access the shared data with the useContext hook.
-As the context value changes, React.js automatically re-renders all child components.
+As the context value changes, React automatically re-renders all child components.
 Thus, it is quite an expensive hook.
 You shouldn't use it for datasets that change frequently.